University of Rochester is on a 655-acre campus in the suburban setting of Rochester, New York.

 University of Rochester is patroled 24 hours a day by trained security.
 The University of Rochester campus has emergency telephones or alarms for students to use anytime of day or night.
 The school also has student security patrols.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit University of Rochester, take Interstate 390 to Rochester, NY.
-If you need to fly, book your flight to Greater Rochester International airport.
+If you need to fly, book your flight to Greater Rochester International Aiport airport.

 Want to visit but can't make the trip?
 Explore University of Rochester's campus without leaving home by taking a virtual campus tour

-Join the conversation about about University of Rochester in the College Confidential forums.
+Connect with other students, parents, and admissions professionals to learn more about about University of Rochester in the College Confidential forums.